safipour/amazon-athena-user-guide/doc_source/other-notable-limitations.md

 ## Cross\-regional Queries<a name="cross-region-limitations"></a>

-Athena supports queries across only the following Regions\.
-Queries across other Regions may produce the error message InvalidToken: The provided token is malformed or otherwise invalid\.
+Athena supports queries only in the following Regions\.
+Queries in other Regions may produce the error message InvalidToken: The provided token is malformed or otherwise invalid\.

 | Region Name | Region Code |